skzv/CppND-Capstone-Snake-Game/README.md

 The game is a twist on the classic game of Snake.
 In this version, there are two snakes, not one.
 A snake will die when it runs into its own tail or the other snake.
 The score is the minimum of either snake's size - this encourages you to play with both snakes, not just one.

+## Notice to Reviewer
+You will need to install `sudo apt-get install libsdl2-ttf-dev` to run.

 ## Rubric Points Addressed
 * The project uses multiple threads in the execution (main.cpp:22)
   * Audio is run in a seperate thread (note - the audio won't play over VNC, but see the video above to hear it in action)